ceph/ceph.io/src/en/news/blog/2022/s3select-intro/index.md

 It makes it difficult to execute single-query on top of many random pieces.
 Moreover, the type of these objects could be binary, in some cases.

 ## What is s3select capable of?
-Ceph S3 select is an SQL-like engine. its properties can be reviewed [here](https://docs.ceph.com/en/latest/radosgw/s3select/#).
+Ceph S3 select is an SQL-like engine.
+Its properties can be reviewed [here](https://docs.ceph.com/en/latest/radosgw/s3select/#).

 S3select does not turn S3 storage into a database, but it greatly improves the efficiency of SQL processing.